hailin-zhang/Chess-Game/README.md

 # Chess V1.0.2
-A chess game developed in python by Hai Lin Zhang.
+A chess game developed in python by Hai Lin Zhang

 ## Installation instructions:
 1. Open  _ChessGame-installer.exe_, and select a local directory to unpack the project